+Share Option Schemes of PTL

-Share options of PTL, an indirect non-wholly owned subsidiary of the Company, are granted to directors of PTL, employees of PTL group and other participants, pursuant to the Share Option Scheme of PTL adopted on 25 January 2008 ("2008 PTL Scheme") and the Share Option Scheme of PTL adopted on 21 May 2018 ("2018 PTL Scheme").
-Details of the Schemes are as follows:
+The following is a summary of the terms of the Share Option Scheme of PTL adopted on 25 January 2008 ("2008 PTL Scheme") and the Share Option Scheme of PTL on 21 May 2018 ("2018 PTL Scheme").

-Purpose :
+Purpose

-- To motivate the eligible participants to optimise their performance and efficiency for the benefit of PTL and its subsidiaries ("PTL Group"); and - (ii) To attract and retain or otherwise maintain ongoing business relationship with eligible participants whose contributions are or will be beneficial to the PTL Group.
+- (i) To motivate the eligible participants to optimise their performance and efficiency for the benefit of PTL Group; and - (ii) To attract and retain or otherwise maintain ongoing business relationship with eligible participants whose contributions are or will be beneficial to the PTL Group.

-Participants :
+Participants